 Bianca uses a variety of evidence-based interventions including Dialectical Behavioural-informed Therapy, Eye Movement Desensitisation and Reprocessing (EMDR) Therapy, therapies for Structural Dissociation and Schema Focused Therapy.
 Bianca enjoys working together with clients to reduce their vulnerabilities to painful emotions, increase their skills to be able to regulate their own emotions, process and heal from their trauma and improve skills for communicating effectively with others.
 Bianca also has an interest in support people to integrate their experiences with altered states of consciousness.

 Bianca has completed postgraduate studies, undertaking her PhD research with Indigenous communities in Australia and Mexico.
-Bianca is currently undertaking her Masters of Clinical Psychology.

 Professional Memberships: Australian Association of Psychologists (AAPi), EMDR Association of Australia (EMDRAA).